 No matter where you are in life right now, the time to plan for retirement and start saving is today.

 We've already gone over how to save for retirement.
 Now it's time to talk about how to plan for retirement.
+Retirement is an especially important thing to plan because in order to retire successfully, you have to enact plans well in advance.

 Planning for retirement might feel intimidating, but it doesn't have to be.
 Retirement planning also isn't something that you should put off for later.